 Archiving and long term management of information systems and data sets sourced at national level should remain in national institutions.
-The primary sources of information for the MEDA are from national institutions or NGOs or their activities.
-Information/data will not be removed from their original source, and management systems will not be duplicated.
+Information/data should not be removed from their original source, and management systems should not be duplicated.
 For this reason, the focus of the ASCLME Project will be on synthesising and describing information (increasing awareness of information resources), promoting access to information, and supporting the good management and curation of existing data and information (through capacity building and training).
 The main users of scientific information in the LME process will be managers and scientists from national management and governance agencies, who will need to draw on sources of information to inform management/governance strategy and develop policy briefs.

-In order for an overwhelming amount of information to be accessed, managed and disseminated in support of the LME process, a suite of management tools will be implemented.
-The four core systems that will be used by ASCLME Project participants will be:
+In order for information to be accessed, managed and disseminated in support of the LME process, a suite of management tools will be implemented.
+The four core tools that will be used by ASCLME Project participants will be:

-- An extended bibliography (to describe and facilitate access to information) - A metadatabase (to describe and facilitate access to data) - The ASCLME inventory of new data (to monitor and track new data collected with ASCLME funding), and - A Projects database (to manage information about other projects in the WIO region).
+- A literature management system (for access to information) - A metadatabase (for access to data) - The ASCLME inventory of new data (to monitor and track new data collected with ASCLME funding), and - A Projects database (to manage information about other projects in the WIO region).

 Information in these and other systems will be used to generate a series of information products in support of the ecosystem approach.
-The four core systems must be considered to be useful products in themselves, but further value addition and design is needed to produce specific information products that are required for the countries of the ASCLME Project.
-Further detail of the four core systems is provided below, and the next section of this document (Section 8, below), reviews each of the information products in more detail.
+The four core tools must be considered to be useful products in themselves, but further value addition and design is needed to produce specific information products that are required for the countries of the ASCLME Project.

 Other projects and funders have generated important data resources for the countries of the Western Indian Ocean.
-At regional level, there is agreement or discussion with several of them to exchange data and/or resources with the ASCLME Project to better serve the interests of the region.
+At regional level, there is agreement or discussion with several partners to exchange data and/or resources with the ASCLME Project to better serve the interests of the region.
 This data exchange is described in Appendix IV (Data exchange and collaboration with other projects in the WIO region).
 Since this only addresses exchange at regional level, a similar table is included in each of the National D&I plans to describe collaboration in each country.